sstelfox/stelfox.net/content/knowledge_base/linux/festival.md

 * festvox-ked-diphone

-In Fedora the voices are stored in the directory '/usr/share/festival/lib/voices/*/' directories.
+In Fedora the voices are stored in the directory `/usr/share/festival/lib/voices/*/` directories.
 These are the voice that you have to choose from when configuring festival.
-The configuration files live in '/etc/festival/'.
-We're only interested in '/etc/festival/festival.scm' which doesn't exist by default.
-The following file has the 'ked' voice set to be the default.
+The configuration files live in `/etc/festival/`.

+We're only interested in `/etc/festival/festival.scm` which doesn't exist by default.
+The following file has the `ked` voice set to be the default.
 I left the other voice in there commented out in case I wanted to switch back some other time.

 ```
 (defvar server_home ".")